 Editor's Note — Coronavirus cases remain high across the globe.
 Health officials caution that travel increases your chances of getting and spreading the virus.
 Staying home is the best way to stem transmission.
 Below is information on what to know if you still plan to travel, last updated on March 5.

-(CNN) — If you're planning a trip to Dubai, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.
+(CNN) — If you're planning to travel to Dubai, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 Dubai reopened to visitors from August 1, though all arrivals must have valid health insurance and a negative Covid test.

 Sun, shopping and some of the world's best hotels -- people come to Dubai to get away from it all.
 From incredible modern architecture to glossy beaches and high-end restaurants and hotels, this is a stylish blend of a city and beach break.

 Anyone normally permitted entry to Dubai can visit, even on vacation.

 All visitors over the age of 12 must have medical insurance and a negative PCR test completed within the past 96 hours by a nationally recognized body.
 You must show the certificate at check-in, complete a health declaration form before travel, and register on the COVID-19 DXB app.
 You must also have travel insurance.